-The parameters are re-defined as follows with the values in parentheses:
+The parameters are re-defined as follows with the values in brackets:

 I would like my girlfriend to be nearby so that we can see each other.
 This makes it easier to get to know each other, avoids the difficulties of a long-distance relationship and saves me the bus fare.

-I am 23 years old (Thank you, I know I don’t look like it).
-I would like my girlfriend to be near my own age.
-I don’t want to feel older than I am by not being able to keep up with a spritely eighteen-year-old, or because I haven’t watched The Kissing Booth and I don’t know who Billie Eilish is.
+I am 27 years old (Thank you, I know I don’t look it).
+I would like my girlfriend to be near my age.
+I don’t want to feel older than I am by not being able to keep up with a spritely eighteen-year-old, or because I haven’t watched Purple Hearts and I don’t know who Olivia Rodrigo is.
 Nor do I want to fall prey to a voracious cougar or to be regaled with stories of the fight for multiparty democracy.
-Let’s say I am looking for a woman between 20 and 29 years of age.
+Let’s say I am looking for a woman between 23 and 29 years of age.

 I am not trying to be an elitist or anything, but I would like my girlfriend to have a university education.
 I think we would have more in common and I would like someone I could discuss my work with sometimes.
 I know that there are many intelligent people who don’t go to university, so don’t get all righteously indignant.
 Everyone has preferences.
 How many women out there have dated men shorter than themselves?
 I rest my case.

 Physical attractiveness is important.
 It is often the first thing people notice about each other and it makes sex easier.
-Not that my potential girlfriend need to be considered attractive by anyone else, but it is important that I find her attractive.
+Not that my potential girlfriend need be considered attractive by anyone else, but I must find her attractive.
 This is a tough parameter to estimate.
-Let’s be generous and say I find 1 in 20 or 5% of age-appropriate women in Nairobi with a university education physically attractive
+Let’s be generous and say I find 1 in 20, or 5% of age-appropriate women in Nairobi with a university education physically attractive.

 With this simplification, we can re-specify the Drake equation as: